Recorded at Fellowship Bible Church in Roswell, GA – 11/1/15 – Jennifer Allison

 Here are four reasons why I believe the TRUTH is so much more magical than Mr. Claus.

 Relaxing, and even sleeping, doesn’t come easy for me.
-Because of my mutant superpowers due to Sensory Processing Disorder, the process of unwinding is usually a battle.
-It’s essential for me to have a quiet place to retreat after work, church, or social outings so I can be properly rejuvenated for interacting with the world again.
+Because of my Sensory Processing Disorder, the process of unwinding is usually a battle.
+It’s essential for me to have a quiet place to retreat after work, church, or social outings so I can be rejuvenated for interacting with the world again.

-Quiet time is important for everyone though, not just people with special needs like me.
+Quiet time is important for everyone though, not just people with special needs.
 Even Jesus Christ, who had the most important mission on earth, often found time to be alone.
 This discipline refueled and focused Him for interacting with the crowds He wanted to help, serve and heal.
 (Mark 1:35-38)

-Here are five things I believe you should never say, with some alternatives to try instead.
-Perhaps these can help turn your struggle with a difficult child into an opportunity to help.
+Here are five things I believe you should never say, with some alternatives to say instead.
+I hope these will turn a struggle with a difficult child into an opportunity to help them instead.

 Today is the day.
 I’m so excited!
 For over a year and a half I’ve been diligently working on putting this book together.
 Now it’s here.
 I can’t believe it.
 Thank you so much for your prayers and encouragement along the way.
 You all helped in making my dream a reality.